Blog

 Flowchart of automated failover from detection to service online.

-Replicated bits are no use if rebuilding your servers means a ton of downtime.
-That’s where Instant-Recovery and Dedicated-Server-Restore APIs scripts come into play.
+Replicated bits are no use if rebuilding your servers means prolonged downtime.
+That’s where instant-recovery workflows and scripted dedicated-server restore runbooks come into play.
 The average runbook looks something like this:

-• Scripts then promote Node B and register the most recent snapshots as primary disks.
+• Scripts promote Node B and register the most recent snapshots as primary disks.

-• Critical VMs are then booted directly from the replicated images by the hypervisor on Node B through auto-provisioning.
-The dedicated server workloads PXE-boot into a restore kernel that blasts the image to local NVMe volumes.
+• Critical VMs are booted directly from the replicated images by the hypervisor on Node B through auto-provisioning.
+Dedicated server workloads PXE-boot into a restore kernel that writes the image to local NVMe volumes.

-• User sessions are swiftly redirected toward Site B via BGP, Anycast, or DNS updates using authentication caches and transactional queues to help identify where they left off and resume activity.
+• User traffic is redirected toward Site B via BGP, Anycast, or DNS updates, while authentication caches and transactional queues help preserve session continuity where the application supports it.

-Because the hardware is already live in Melbicom‘s rack, total elapsed time equals boot time plus DNS / BGP convergence—often single-digit minutes.
-For compliance audits, scripts can run weekly fire-drills that execute the same steps in an isolated VLAN and email a readiness report.
+When the standby hardware is already live in a Melbicom rack, total elapsed time becomes boot time plus DNS or BGP convergence, so recovery can stay in the minutes range.
+For compliance audits, scripts can run weekly fire drills that execute the same steps in an isolated VLAN and email a readiness report.

 Backup Strategy Typical RTO Ongoing Network Load